gpxz/guides/python.md

 Stuffing all these coordinates in a query argument can result in some rather large URLs, especially if you're adding lots of decimal places!

-The GPXZ can accept rather large URLs (up to about 60,000 charaters long!) but not all sofware is so forgiving.
+The GPXZ can accept rather large URLs (up to about 60,000 characters long!) but not all software is so forgiving.
 Any browser, HTTP request library, or proxy you're using may impose a lower limit.

 To avoid such issues, the `/v1/elevation/points` endpoint also supports POST requests.
 Simply convert any query arguments to POST data instead: